eyamin-000/TripDiary/README.md

-This project is about implimentation details
+This project is about implementation details